-cantly higher activations in the active-acoustic condition were found in the vocal motor centers of the primary motor cortex and in the cerebellum (Fig. 4B; Table 1).
-This is not surprising because the active acoustic condition includes a motor component, the clicking, whereas the passive-acoustic condition does not.
-However, these activation differences persist, although the active null condition was subtracted before the active-minus-passive subtraction.
-In particular, the precentral and postcentral gyri were active, with the peak voxel $z = \sim 27$ mm, the cerebellar vermis VI was active bilaterally, and smaller activations in the frontal regions, the anterior insula, the thalamus, caudate nucleus, and precuneus were found.
+Because the number and loudness of clicks did not differ between the echolocation and the active null condition, any differences in brain activity between these two conditions in the motor cortices should be related to the sensory perception of the echoes from the BRIR compression factors and not the motor commands.
+To test for differences between active and passive echolocation we compared active echolocation with the active null subtracted out, to passive echolocation.
+Significantly higher activations in the active-acoustic condition were found in the vocal motor centers of the primary motor cortex and in the cerebellum (Fig. 4B, Table 1).
+This is not surprising because the active acoustic condition includes a motor component, the clicking, which the passive-acoustic condition does not.
+Note, however, that these activation differences persist although the active null condition was subtracted before the active-minus-passive subtraction.
+In particular the pre and postcentral gyri were active, with the peak voxel around z=27 mm, the cerebellar vermis VI was active bilaterally, and smaller activations in the frontal regions, the anterior insula, the thalamus, caudate nucleus and precuneus were found.
 The reverse comparison showed no significantly stronger activations in the passive-acoustic condition than in the active acoustic condition.